Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 }
 ```

-Some of the formatters can take arguments to better suits the format you need:
+Some of the formatters can take arguments to better suit the format you need:

 ```json
 {